 Casa Mila was Gaudi’s last private home design and has since been named a UNESCO World Heritage Site.
 In addition to the wrought iron and stone to admire from the outside, you’ll get to see the rooftop with it’s covered stairwells and famous chimneys, one of the most incredible features of the Casa Mila!
 The La Pedrera Essential ticket also includes access to the attic with its Gaudi exhibition, a tenant’s apartment, the Mila family apartment, and the Flower and Butterfly Courtyards.

 Visits are self-guided and free audio guides are available with your entry ticket.
 As with many popular spots in Barcelona, get your Casa Mila tickets in advance to avoid waiting in long lines.

 If you’ve purchased a Go City Barcelona Pass, you get free access to La Pedrera.

 Turn left onto the Passeig de Gracia and walk about 5 minutes to Casa Batllo.

 Casa Batllo is one of Gaudi’s jewels!
 It sits on the “Block of Discord” along with 3 other buildings designed by other recognized modern-style Barcelona architects.
 It’s also a UNESCO World Heritage Site.

-Casa Batllo is included with the Barcelona Pass.
+Casa Batllo is 10% off with the Barcelona Pass.
 If you need, get individual tickets in advance so you don’t wait to enter.
 Plan to spend about 1 hour at Casa Batllo.